Episode 51 – Florida’s Expanding Flood Zones

 Host Miller said Hurtibise’s article “gave us even further proof that we can’t take a FEMA flood map at face value.
 About a third of federal flood insurance claims nationwide are from people living outside the so-called high risk flood zones.”
 Florida makes up the largest share of the 4.7 million National Flood Insurance Program (NFIP) policies (3.4 million residential) nationwide, with 1.7 million policies.
 Hurtibise reported another 76,348 Florida properties were covered by private insurance at the end of 2023.
 About 46% of high-risk properties in Florida have federal flood insurance, compared to 18% of such properties nationwide.

-Hurtibise and Geggis live in Broward County and know that “if it rains, it can flood,” as Miller pointed out, having witnessed a three-day rainstorm in June 2024 that dumped up to 12 inches of rain in parts of Ft.
+Hurtibise and Geggis live in the city of Margate and know that “if it rains, it can flood,” as Miller pointed out, having witnessed a three-day rainstorm in June 2024 that dumped up to 12 inches of rain in parts of Ft.
 Lauderdale, and the historic April 2023 rainstorm that resulted in 3,345 flood claims to the NFIP.
 “I think a lot of people don’t realize that they’re not covered for flooding under a homeowners insurance policy until they have an emergency like we heard about in Hurricane Ian.
 A lot of the damage was not insured because they were not coastal areas,” said Geggis.
 Hurtibise said he and Geggis pay about $600 a year for federal flood insurance for their home, which is in a lower-risk X-zone.

 “To me, it seems further proof to something that some of my insurance colleagues and I have said for years,” said host Miller.
 “If you live in Florida, you should consider yourself in a flood zone, regardless of what a FEMA flood map indicates, not that I want to discount the importance of them.
 But we know for a fact that people are flooded in X zones, meaning those zones with the lowest risk of flood and we know that those zones certainly need coverage as well.”